nightscout/cgm-remote-monitor/docs/pivotal-web-services-setup/README.md

 ```
 $ cf push -f {path to manifest.yml}
 ```
+## Using nightscout on PWS

+Once your app is running and connected to the database, you can browse to the web view by following the Routes attached to the app.
+By default there will be one, the same as what you named the app.
+The easist way to find this is to log in to PWS, click on the Space the app is in and click on the route highlighted next to it.
+This will open a new window with nightscout in setup mode.

 ## Interesting PWS Features To Check out
 In Setting for the app, you can change the app name.
 You can also delete the app in Settings.